 Bringing ancient Anuradhapura back to life is also a political statement by the Sri Lankan government that says – “This island is fundamentally Sinhalese.”

 As I walked around the dagoba – clockwise is the conventional way – I noticed the new brickwork, which helps restore the stupa to most of its original glory.
 Visible in some places, however, was new plant growth in the cracks between the bricks.
 Short of spraying the exterior with some sort of herbicide, there doesn’t seem to be an easy solution in this battle between man and nature!

 Entering the shrine room on the side of the dagoba at the end of the main entry walkway, I found a Buddha figure in the parinirvana pose (the reclining Buddha just before he died at the age of 80):

-Nearby was another statue of the Buddha in samadhi (meditation) pose.
-Time has not been quite as kind to it as to the one shown a few images above.
+Nearby was another statue of the Buddha in the samadhi (meditation) pose.
+Time has not been quite as kind to it as to the one shown above in this post.

 A bit further along the foundation and little else of another shrine room.
 However, the finely detailed dwarves holding up the steps leading to the shrine have survived, has the moonstone in front of them.